top of page

 A Special Stewardship Message from Pastor Chris:

-To the Members and Friends of First Presbyterian Church of Berthoud,
+Members and Friends of First Presbyterian Church of Berthoud,

-In 2 Corinthians 9:8, the Apostle Paul wrote that “God is able to provide you with every blessing in abundance, so that by always having enough of everything, you may share abundantly in every good work.”
-Trusting that God is able to provide more than enough for all our needs, I invite you to prayerfully consider sharing abundantly in support of our congregation’s life, worship, and witness.
-To help the Session and the Budget Committee prepare for next year, we’ve created a pledge card with this letter on which you may indicate your financial support for 2023.
-(Download yours here.)
-The card also has room for you to commit to praying for our church, serving as a volunteer, or telling others about the new life God is giving us.
-If you worship with us in person, please bring your card with you to worship on Stewardship Sunday, October 23, at 10:00 a.m., when we will collectively offer these pledges to God.
+As we look ahead to 2024, I want to invite you to discern how you are called to serve and give in the coming year.
+To help the Session, the Budget Committee, and the Nominating Committee prepare for next year, we’ve enclosed a pledge card with this letter on which you may indicate your financial support for 2024 and any ways in which you would like to volunteer your time and talents.
+If you worship with us in person, please bring your card with you to worship on Stewardship Sunday, October 22, at 10:00 a.m., when we will collectively offer these pledges to God.
 You may also mail your pledge card back to the church in the enclosed envelope.
-Your responses will help shape our 2023 budget which will be presented at our Annual Congregational Meeting on November 20, following worship.
+Your responses will help shape our 2024 budget which will be presented at our Annual Congregational Meeting on November 19, following worship.

 Grace and Peace,